lepsta/docs/docs/pages/setup.md

 === "Windows"

-    !!! warning "We are working on the Windows version."
+    !!! warning "We are still working on the Windows version."
         We are still working on the Windows version and will make an announcement as soon as it is available.
-        However to get it working on windows you must activate the Windows Subsystem for Linux.
+        However, as a workaround, you can get it working on windows by activating the Windows Subsystem for Linux.

+    ## Enable Windows Subsystem
     You must be on Windows 10 to activate Windows Subsystem for Linux for Uju to work.

     Firstly, enable Windows Subsystem for Linux (WSL) using Settings.